expo/expo/docs/pages/bare/using-expo-client.md

 });
 ```

 Problem solved!
 Now when we render the `<MapView />` component in the client, we'll fallback to a plain `View` placeholder.
 When we build the app in Xcode/Android Studio, we'll use the Mapbox map.
-You could also alternatively fallback to a map provided from `react-native-maps`, since it's included in the Expo SDK.
+You could also alternatively fallback to a map provided from `react-native-maps`, since it's included in the Expo Go app.

 <ImageSpotlight alt="MapView working in an app built with Xcode and falling back to a placeholder in Expo Go" src="/static/images/expo-go-fallback.png" />